Campus Public Safety

 The mission of Campus Public Safety is to provide:

-- A safe, secure and enjoyable environment for the Pacific University Community.
+- A safe and secure environment for the Pacific University Community.

 - Protection for the members of the Pacific University Community and the property of the University.